 For directional boring across the line of an energised underground cable, a minimum clearance equal to that of the 'No Go Zone for Powered Excavation' must be maintained.
-A Slit trench must be installed a minimum of 2 metres on the approach side of electrical cables and extend a minimum of 300mm below the bottom of the lowest electrical cable, as determined by non-destructive potholing.
+A Slit trench must be installed beside the cables and extend a minimum of 300mm below the bottom of the lowest electrical cable, as determined by non-destructive potholing.
 This will provide a visual indication that the directional bore will safely maintain clearances from the underground electrical cables.